The world awaits.

 If I start with the United States, I've had the fortune of visiting a large portion of the country, for both personal and professional reasons.
 I've been to most major cities and have lived in three of them: Orlando, Dallas, and Atlanta.
 From 1992 through 2011 I managed to tick many large-city travel destinations off the list, including Tampa, Miami, Charlotte, Nashville, Washington DC, New York City, Boston, Chicago, Indianapolis, Houston, Austin, Denver, Phoenix, San Diego, San Francisco, Los Angeles, Las Vegas, Salt Lake City, Portland, and Seattle.
 I fell so in love with the Pacific Northwest that at one stage I seriously considered moving there.
 But alas, destiny had other plans.

 This culminated in a life-changing experience in 2011, when I relocated to London in the United Kingdom.
 Needless to say this was a massive personal undertaking.
 Exciting, daunting, scary, and fantastic, the move was one of, if not the most, thrilling experience in my lifetime.
-As time has carried on, I now feel like the UK and the US are both sort of “home” to me.
-It's a very strange feeling, defining this sense of what "home" means.
-So much so that at times I have even felt stateless — not really knowing where I belong — as I feel I identify with the values of the two cultures equally and independently, and yet also feel disconnected from each at the same time (especially now, continuing to suffer through the fallout of the repulsive Brexit / Trump / fascist / nationalist world climate).
+As time has carried on, I now feel more at “home” in the UK than I do in the US.
+It's been an evolution of feelings — defining this sense of what "home" means.
+Before Luis, I had a general feeling of being stateless — not really knowing where I belong — as I identified with both the US and UK cultures equally and independently…yet also feel disconnected from each at the same time.
 In early 2015, I explored these feelings through music and created a Back to Mine journey called Stateless:

-This unsettled feeling of statelessness has mainly subsided now that I have my husband Luis.
-I feel at home wherever he is; and although I miss family and friends in the US, I’m very happy building my married life with him in the UK.
-Luis and I have discussed buying property in (and perhaps eventually retiring to) Portugal.
-Luis is half-Portuguese and has great memories of being on the lakes in the central region of the country.
-We both love warm weather and water and as the world continues to deteriorate in terms of politics, we have a desire to escape the madness and live remotely.
-But even Portugal can’t escape the pending doom of the climate crisis and every year seems to be hotter and hotter.
-Ugh. 😒 Owning a place in Florida was a consideration too, not only for the weather but mainly to see my family…however Florida has even become MORE politically chaotic in these recent years. 🤮
+This unsettled feeling of statelessness subsided now that I have my husband Luis.
+I feel at home wherever he is; and although I miss family and friends in the US, I’m very happy building my married life in the UK.
+Luis and I have discussed buying property in (and perhaps eventually retiring in) Mallorca.
+We both love warm weather and water and as the world continues to deteriorate in terms of geopolitics, we have a desire to escape the madness and live remotely on a Mediterranean island.
+But even Spain can’t escape the pending doom of the climate crisis and every year seems to be hotter and hotter.
+Ugh. 😒 We’ll see.

 A bit of Britain.

-I’ve resided in the UK for 12 years and loved living in London for most of that time.
-London felt so right for me and my values.
+I’ve resided in the UK since 2011 and loved living in London for most of that time.
+It felt so right for me and my values.
 Vibrant, liberal, multicultural —it’s a world-class city with an incredible history.
 In March 2020, my husband and I took a leap of faith and moved out of London — just as the pandemic was spreading globally.
 We are more than thrilled with our house that we bought in Rochester, just outside of London proper.

-• Music: I've been infatuated by British music all of my life.
-It really all began with my youthful obsession with Duran Duran, and that of course evolved into a passion for so many other UK artists, many of which are listed on the lower portion of my front page.
+Music: I've been infatuated with British music all of my life.
+It really all began with my youthful obsession with Duran Duran, and that evolved into a passion for so many other UK artists, many of which are listed on the lower portion of my front page.
 British music has dominated so much of pop culture and history, and it's incredible to be living in the country where it all comes from.

-• Pub culture: It's a distinctively British way to socialise — to grab a pint at your local pub and catch up with friends.
-There's something very communal and comforting about this social norm, and it's so great to know that in literally every city and village across the UK there is a local pub that you can just walk to and enjoy.
+Pub culture: It's a distinctively British way to socialise — to grab a pint at your local pub and catch up with friends.
+There's something very communal and comforting about this social norm and it's great to know that in literally every city and village across the UK there is a local pub that you can just walk to and enjoy.
 Sure you can go (and almost always drive) to a bar in the US and do the same thing, but it's not really the same.
-Especially since the bars in the US don't regularly serve fish and chips.
+Especially since the bars in the US don't generally serve fish and chips.

-• Multiculturalism: Given the size and scope of the once dominant British Empire, it's no surprise that multiculturalism can be found anywhere in the UK.
+Multiculturalism: Given the size and scope of the once dominant British Empire, it's no surprise that multiculturalism can be found everywhere in the UK.
 I love that when I walk around London or even travel outside the city, I can hear languages from so many different countries and see people from different cultural backgrounds.
 Even I fall into that category now, given that I'm an American expat.
-As long as people from other cultures are in the UK to be productive and contribute to society, I firmly welcome the diversity it brings.
-It's also inspiring to see that London elected a progressive Muslim mayor in 2016, something that I believe would be impossible to do in the US these days.
+Immigration is one of the major hot buttons in UK politics, so it’s been an interesting feeling exploring what the means to me (as an immigrant).
+In my view, as long as people from other cultures are in the UK to be productive and contribute to society, I firmly welcome the diversity it brings.

 Globetrotting.